Facebook anticipates an FTC privacy fine of up to $5 billion

 The company set aside $3 billion in its quarterly earnings report Wednesday as a contingency against the possible penalty but noted that the “matter remains unresolved.”

-The one-time charge slashed Facebook’s first-quarter net income considerably, although revenue grew by 25% in the period.
+The one-time charge slashed Facebook’s first-quarter net income considerably, although revenue grew 26% in the period.
 The FTC has been looking into whether Facebook broke its own 2011 agreement promising to protect user privacy.

-Investors shrugged off the charge and sent the company’s stock up nearly 5% to $190.89 in after-hours trading.
+Investors shrugged off the charge and sent the company’s stock up more than 9% to almost $200 in after-hours trading.
 EMarketer analyst Debra Aho Williamson, however, called it a “significant development” and noted that any settlement is likely to go beyond a mere dollar amount.

 “(Any) settlement with the FTC may impact the ways advertisers can use the platform in the future,” she said.